The Tao of Tea: Part Two (Science of Preparing Tea)

 While it’s true that there is no one perfect way to prepare tea, there are variables that we have to consider that will affect our cup of tea.
 If we fail to think about these things, we risk making an inferior cup of tea.
 Who wants that?

 Perhaps the four most important things to keep in mind are the following:

-- Water quality is of the utmost importance - The more neutral the flavor of the water, the more you can taste what the tea has to offer; however, sometimes the interplay between the flavor of the water, the flavor of your clay teaware, and the flavor of the tea is a net positive result.
+- Water quality is equally as important as leave quality - The more neutral the flavor of the water, the more you can taste what the tea has to offer; however, sometimes the interplay between the flavor of the water, the flavor of your clay teaware, and the flavor of the tea is a net positive result.
 Again, no steadfast laws here; just things to take into consideration.

 - Teaware matters - A porous clay can either adversely or positively affect the flavor of your tea.
 This also holds true if you prepare your tea in metal or plastic.
 If something tastes “off,” assess your teaware and your water before assuming it’s the tea.

 - Control that temperature - Try to use a thermometer, a variable temperature kettle, or be an excellent judge by “feel”.
 Regardless of how you choose to do it, when you have finely-tuned control over your temperature, it makes a difference.

 - Watch the water to tea ratio - You do want to try to find the right balance between the volume of water you use and the amount of tea you prepare.
 I care less about this on the concentrated end and more about it on the diluted end.
 Too much water and too little tea is a bad combination, always.
 About 1 gram / 50 mL (1.7 oz) of water is a good ratio, though I’ve steeped more as well as less with good results.

 Want to Take It a Step Further?